Pirates vs. Brewers Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 69 hits with 19 doubles, three triples, seven home runs and 25 walks.
+- Reynolds has put up 70 hits with 20 doubles, three triples, seven home runs and 26 walks.
 He has driven in 38 runs with eight stolen bases.

 Reynolds Recent Games